M-Fox-Wethington/M-Fox-Wethington/README.md

 ## Teaching & Workshops

-- I am dedicated to the dissemination of knowledge, teaching university courses and leading workshops in geocomputation and geospatial analysis.
-- Facilitated a geocomputation workshop aimed at empowering students and researchers with advanced computational sciences.
+My commitment extends beyond academic boundaries, focusing on democratizing access to scientific knowledge and tools.
+I actively engage in developing and sharing resources that make geocomputation and geospatial analysis accessible to a broader audience.
+This commitment is reflected in my dedication to programming pipeline development, teaching university courses and leading workshops designed to lower the barriers to entry into the computational sciences.

 ##  Connect with Me